Meridian Dawn

-Meridian Dawn is an international heavy metal band.
+Meridian Dawn is an international death metal band.

 History

 The band was conceived by vocalist Antony Hämäläinen (Armageddon, Nightrage), drummer Johan Nunez (Kamelot, Nightrage, Firewind, Marty Friedman), guitarist Brandon Johnson, bassist/guitarist Nicholas Ziros (Into the Moat, Remembering Never), and guitarist Christopher "CJ" Cussell.
 Songs were written after about a year of file exchange as the majority of the band lived in different parts of the world.
 On 25 March 2014 the band released its first ever EP titled The Mixtape.
 It is a collection of five songs that were created in different studios, with different producers from both Sweden and the United States respectively.

-On 1 June 2020, it was announced the band is ready to unleash its first full-length The Fever Syndrome.
-Longtime drummer Johan Nunez the only familiar face from the band's debut EP, provides a stellar and versatile drum performance that compliments the varied, yet cohesive, song writing.
-However, after some long and hard searching, the band decided on a stellar rhythm section for the future.
-Enlisting Ibrahim Hechavarria, Seth Funk (Leveled) and Nathan Bigelow (Arkaik, Singularity) to round out a new permanent line-up.

-Engineered and mixed by Meridian Dawn and mastered once again by Jeff Cloyes (311, Lauryn Hill, Plies, Remembering Never), "The Fever Syndrome" was released 10 July 2020 in both digital streaming and limited deluxe digipack edition via Seeing Red Records.
+Engineered and mixed by Meridian Dawn and mastered once again by Jeff Cloyes (311, Lauryn Hill, Plies, Remembering Never), The Fever Syndrome was released 10 July 2020 in both digital streaming and limited deluxe digipack edition via Seeing Red Records.

 Musical style

 Meridian Dawn's music is generally considered a mixture of European death metal and melodic death metal.
 The Age of Metal observes "vocal contrasts between clean and guttural vocals are impressive, and the production value goes beyond expectation for an EP release".
 VarietyOfDeathZine commented the band "has a modern and melodic approach to metal while also being very heavily influenced by death metal which shows up mostly in the vocals."